Telecom Terminology and Acronyms

 LEC – Local exchange carrier of a telephone company.
 Carriers that can carry only intra-LATA traffic.
 Local telephone companies such as CenturyTel, Verizon, Integra, etc.

 Line – An electrical connection between a telephone service provider’s switch (LEC or CLEC) and a telephone terminal or Key system.
 An electrical connection between a telephone service provider’s switch and another switch is called a trunk.
-Note that some type of physical lines offers more than one channel.
+Note that some type of physical line offers more than one channel.
 I.E. a BRI circuit has 2 channels, called B channels.

-Line Appearance – A button / lamp on the telephone base linked to a phone line that indicates availability.
+Line Appearance – A button/lamp on the telephone base linked to a phone line that indicates availability.
 You can see the status of the line by looking at the phone.
 When the lamps are lit, they indicate lines are in use, on hold, ringing, or available.

 Line Appearance – Shared – Allows multiple stations to share line appearance(s), extension number and manage calls as a group.
 Everyone in the group can see the status of their select incoming lines.

 Line Card – The circuit in the Telco switch to which your line is connected.
-On an ISDN circuit the line card performs a role analogous to the NT1 in adapting and equalizing the circuit.
+On an ISDN circuit, the line card performs a role analogous to the NT1 in adapting and equalizing the circuit.

 Link – An end-to-end transmission path provided by the cabling infrastructure.
 Cabling links include all cables and connection hardware that comprise the horizontal or backbone subsystems.
 Equipment and work area cables are not included as part of a link.

-Local Area Network (LAN) – A geographically limited data communications system for a specific user group consisting of a group of interconnected computers, sharing applications, data and peripheral devices such as printers and CD-ROM drives intended for the local transport of data, video and voice.
+Local Area Network (LAN) – A geographically limited data communications system for a specific user group consisting of a group of interconnected computers, sharing applications, data and peripheral devices such as printers and CD-ROM drives intended for the local transport of data, video, and voice.

 Local Exchange Carrier (LEC) – The local regulated provider of public switched telecommunications services.